kubeflow/website/content/en/docs/distributions/ibm/deploy/install-kubeflow-on-iks.md

  **Note**: If any of the parameters are changed after the initial Kubeflow deployment, you will need to manually update these parameters in the configmap `oidc-authservice-parameters` and/or secret `oidc-authservice-client`.
- Then, restart authservice by deleting the existing pod `kubectl delete po -n istio-system authservice-0 `.
+ Then, restart authservice with `kubectl rollout restart statefulset authservice -n istio-system`.

 <hr/>